 Genetics of Diabetes

-You've probably wondered how you got diabetes.
-You may worry that your children will get it too.
-You may also be interested in our book, The Diabetes Dictionary.
+You've probably wondered how you developed diabetes.
+You may worry that your children will develop it too.

 Unlike some traits, diabetes does not seem to be inherited in a simple pattern.
-Yet clearly, some people are born more likely to get diabetes than others.
+Yet clearly, some people are born more likely to develop diabetes than others.

 What Leads to Diabetes?